ibm-cloud-docs/account/iam-service-roles.md

 | ----- | :----- |
 | OpenPages User | As an OpenPages user, you can log in to the IBM OpenPages application but you do not have access to the service instance on IBM Cloud console.
 Further access is defined in IBM OpenPages. |
 {: row-headers}
-{: caption="Service roles - OpenPages with Watson" caption-side="top"}
+{: caption="Table 124.
+Service roles - OpenPages with Watson" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="openpages"}
 {: class="simple-tab-table"}